kaushikgopal/RxJava-Android-Samples/README.md

 We use [David Karnok's Interop library](https://github.com/akarnokd/RxJava2Interop) in some cases as certain libraries like RxBindings, RxRelays, RxJava-Math etc. have not been ported yet to 2.x.

+## Sequence of learning these examples

+If you're looking for a sequence of examples to follow in increasing order of complexity, here's what i'd recommend:

+1. Background Schedulers
+2. Simple polling fragment
+3. Buffer demo
+4. Network request
+5. Debounce Search

 ## Contributing:

 I try to ensure the examples are not overly contrived but reflect a real-world usecase.
 If you have similar useful examples demonstrating the use of RxJava, feel free to send in a pull request.